oracle/pgql-lang/pages/pgql-1.3-spec.md

 ```

 Note that this is aligned to SQL, which also automatically uppercases unquoted identifiers.
-However, as an extension to SQL — which matches upper-cased references in exact manner — PGQL matches upper-cased references to graphs, labels and properties in case-insensitive manner if no exact match exists.
+However, as an extension to SQL — which matches uppercased references in exact manner — PGQL matches uppercased references to graphs, labels and properties in case-insensitive manner if no exact match exists.

 For example, a property `firstName` in the graph can be referenced in PGQL either through `firstName`, `"firstName"`, `"FIRSTNAME"` or `fIrStNaMe`, but not through `"FirstName"`.